vkhazin/fe-intro-courseware/course-intro/lab-my-first-html-page.md

 ```

 * Right-click on the mark-up and select `Format Document` to beautify it
-* Select `run` on the top and the preview panel on the right should refresh to reflect the changes
+* Select `run` on the top and the preview pane on the right should refresh to reflect the changes
 * You can also select the `open in a new tab` icon
 * Let's enhance the Html markup
 * Change heading from `This is a Heading` to `Welcome to Cradle of Humanity!`this is going to be the name of our game we will build